apptainer/apptainer-admindocs/user_namespace.rst

 Use the ``-r/--remove <user>`` option to ``config fakeroot`` to completely remove mapping entries.
-The ``<user>`` will no longer be able to use the fakeroot feature of Singularity:
+The ``<user>`` will no longer be able to use the fakeroot feature of {Project}:

 .. code::